html5rocks/updates.html5rocks.com.new/_posts/2015-04-09-DOM-attributes-now-on-the-prototype-chain.md

 {}
 {% endhighlight %}

 ### Writing to read-only properties in strict mode will throw an error

+Writing to read-only properties is supposed to throw an exception when you are using strict mode.
+For example, take the following:

 {% highlight javascript %}
 function foo() {
   "use strict";
   var d = document.createElement("div");
+  console.log(d.isContentEditable);
   d.isContentEditable = 1;
   console.log(d.isContentEditable);
 }
 {% endhighlight %}

+Chrome 42 and earlier the function would have continued and siliently carried on executing the function, although `isContentEditable` would have not been changed.

-Chrome 42 and earlier
+{% highlight javascript %}// Chrome 42 and earlier behavior

-{% highlight javascript %}
 > foo();

 false // isContentEditable
+false // isContentEditable (after writing to read-only property)
 {% endhighlight %}

-Chrome 43 onwards
+Now in Chrome 43 and onwards there will be an exception thrown.

-{% highlight javascript %}
+{% highlight javascript %}// Chrome 43 and onwards behavior
 > foo();

+false
 Uncaught TypeError: Cannot set property isContentEditable of #<HTMLElement> which has only a getter
 {% endhighlight %}